samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Initiative Proficiency.*** When you roll [Initiative](/sources/dnd/free-rules/rules-glossary#Initiative), you can add your Proficiency Bonus to the roll.

 ***Initiative Swap.*** Immediately after you roll Initiative, you can swap your Initiative with the Initiative of one willing ally in the same combat.
-You can’t make this swap if you or the ally has the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
+You can't make this swap if you or the ally has the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.

 ---